 Good Counsel College accepts enrolment applications at any time of the school year for students in Years 7-12.

-Applications for enrolment can be made online (preferred) or in person through the college office.
+Applications for enrolment can be made online or in person through the college office.

-It is an expectation that parents seeking to enrol their child at Good Counsel College will give their full support to the college’s Vision and Guiding Principles.
+It is an expectation that parents seeking to enrol their child at Good Counsel College will give their full support to the college’s Vision and Mission.
 While many of our students are Catholic, all young people are welcome.

 Enrolment is not determined on the grounds of race, cultural background, faith, gender, intellectual or physical ability.
-However, the college will be discerning about the family and young person showing a genuine desire to be part of our learning community, follow our ethos and meet our expectations in relation to learning, behaviour, participation and cooperation.
+However, the college will be discerning about the family and young person showing a genuine desire to be part of our learning community, follow our ethos, model our values and meet our expectations in relation to learning, behaviour, participation and cooperation.
+As such, all students and parents/carers are required to read and sign the college Terms and Conditions agreement issued at the time of enrolment before enrolment will be finalised, and families will be given a copy of the signed agreement.

 The enrolment process involves the successful completion of the following steps: